progressivetech/com.jlacey.electoral/README.md

 The second major step is to enable the Scheduled Jobs that will do the regular lookups.
 Again from the administration bar, Administer > System Settings > Scheduled Jobs.
 All the relevant jobs should be prefaced, 'Google Civic Information API'.
 Enable the ones relevant to your electoral level.
 Note that Google's Civic Information API has a free limit of 2500/day, about 100/hour.
 To get faster results, you'll need to pay for extra daily lookups.

 That should be everything you need to get it rolling.
 Two caveats: this is very much a beta extension, so there are bugs.
 Second my interest in supporting this extension has waned, so additional development isn't planned.
 Obviously feel free to fork it and submit PR's.

+TODO:
+* Add a new setting to allow selecting some levels of government but not others
+* Add a new setting to exclude certain types of positions (e.g. school board, judges)
+* Add tests
+* Refactor the representative lookup functions into a single function similar to districts